 As available and agreed upon by the JDC at the time of a technology exchange, BioLineRx will provide requested technical manufacturing or engineering advice to Ikaria or its designee.
 Ikaria will ensure designee has necessary expertise in place to exchange the documentation and expertise in an orderly fashion.

 EXHIBIT B

 BIOLINERX PATENT RIGHTS

 Family 1

-INJECTABLE CROSS-LINKED POLYMER PREPARATIONS AND USES THEREOF Country Earliest Priority Entry Date Filing Date Application No. Issue Date Patent No. Status Owner
+INJECTABLE CROSS-LINKED POLYMER PREPARATIONS AND USES THEREOF Country Earliest Priority Entry Date Filing Date Application No. Issue Date Patent No. Status Owner [] [] Redacted pursuant to a confidential treatment request.

 Family 2